Towards Visual Saliency Explanations of Face Verification: Experimental Results

 \subsection{Quantitative Evaluation Results}

-This section reports the ``Deletion'' and ``Insertion'' metrics as a quantitative evaluation benchmark for general explanation methods designed for face recognition.
-As described in Section \ref{chapter:eval}, the evaluation process is based on a verification task conducted on the LFW dataset and it measures the changes in verification accuracy after modifying the input images according to the saliency map.
-Considering that some methods cannot deal with non-matching cases and for a fair comparison, evaluation is conducted based on 3000 matching pairs with the recognition threshold fixed.
+This section reports the ``Deletion'' and ``Insertion'' metrics for a quantitative evaluation for general explainable face verification models.
+As described in Section \ref{chapter:eval}, the metrics measure the changes in verification accuracy after modifying the input images according to the saliency map.
+Considering that some methods cannot deal with non-matching cases and for a fair comparison, evaluation is conducted based on the matching pairs of each dataset.

-Figure \ref{fig:del} and \ref{fig:ins} show the quantitative comparison among the state-of-the-art explanation methods with the two metrics.
-Table \ref{tab:eval} additionally summarizes the AUC scores.
-As a result, while MinusPlus shows visually comparable results with LIME, it obtains the lowest scores among the five approaches, because it occasionally fails to produce a reasonable saliency map when the similarity between two images is low.
-In comparison, our proposed method gives the most accurate saliency maps for the face pairs in the LFW dataset.
-The accuracy of the face recognition model decreases rapidly after masking a few pixels following the sorted importance map.
-Similarly, the deep model can achieve 85\% accuracy using only 20\% of the most salient pixels on each image.
+Table \ref{tab:eval} shows the quantitative comparison among the state-of-the-art explanation methods with the deletion and insertion metrics in three typical face verification scenarios.
+In general, the reported metrics are consistent with the visual observations in Fig. \ref{fig:comparison} and those visual results in supplementary materials.
+For example, the adapted Grad-CAM and Grad-CAM++ show poorer performance than other SOTA explanation methods.
+It is notable that CorrRISE achieves much better quantitative results than a straightforward adaptation of RISE.
+The latter can only obtain comparable results with other adapted XAI methods such as LIME, demonstrating the advantage and value of our proposed CorrRISE method.
+Although the two XFR methods, xFace and MinPlus, present visually compelling results, quantitative metrics show that CorrRISE is capable of providing more precise saliency maps for all three datasets.

+CorrRISE is additionally applied to three different state-of-the-art FR models to show the validity and generalization ability of our proposed method.
+Table \ref{tab:crossmodel} shows that, when all the models achieve similar verification accuracy on LFW dataset, the generated saliency maps also report similar scores on ``Deletion'' and ``Insertion'' metrics, which proves that CorrRISE is model-agnostic.